michelbr84/Train/README.md

 Ready

 ## Validation Notes
-- Target age group confirmed as 6–8 to match whimsical adventure, emotional growth, and picture-book/early-reader suitability.
+- validation_01: Target age group (6–8) chosen because the concept fits early reader picture books with simple conflict and clear moral.
+If you prefer a different age (3–5 or 9–12), I can adjust tone, length, and complexity.
-- Emotional tone: warm, whimsical, and gently adventurous (not frightening) to fit the chosen age range.
+- validation_02: Author name not provided; placeholder used.
+Provide an author name if you want one printed on the cover.
-- Format: assumed to be a picture book or early-reader with room for illustrations; the exact format was not specified by the author.
+- validation_03: Assumed format: picture book / humorous animal fable.
+If you intended a chapter book or middle‑grade story, I can expand plot complexity and character arcs.